smileyface12349/old-fashioned-orcs/README.md

 - `F` for the pause menu (You can also skip levels from here).
 - `Return` or `Space Bar` for interactions.
 - `ESC` key while playing will take you back to the menu, a second hit will exit the game.

+## Screenshots

+[Some cool screenshots of the game here]

+## Hints

+Stuck while playing the game?
+Here's some hints to help you out.

+[Hints here]